fortinet/aws-cloudformation-templates/ZTNA/README.md

 ## Description

-Deploy a single BYOL FortiGae in AWS using CloudFormation with preconfigured ZTNA settings
+Deploy a single BYOL FortiGate in AWS using CloudFormation with preconfigured ZTNA settings

 ## Deployment overview